apache/cloudstack-www/blog/2021-09-20-apache-cloudstack-lts-maintenance-release2.md

 software platform that allows users to build feature-rich public and private cloud environments.
 CloudStack includes an intuitive user interface and rich API for managing the compute, networking, software, and storage resources.
-The project became an Apache top-level project in March, 2013.
+The project became an Apache top-level project in March 2013.

 ore information about Apache CloudStack can be found at: https://cloudstack.apache.org/

 # Documentation

 What's new in CloudStack 4.15.2.0: https://docs.cloudstack.apache.org/en/4.15.2.0/releasenotes/about.html

 The 4.15.2.0 release notes include a full list of issues fixed, as well as